 But going further, the resource footprint of households, of the production of goods and the provision of services, even of events like the Olympic Games, can be calculated.
 It is essential that the whole life cycle from resource extraction, recycling, production and use to waste treatment is considered, covering the entire supply chain and capturing potential ecological and social conflicts.
 The Wuppertal Institute has pioneered methods to do just that.

 In everyday life it is often difficult to reduce ones resource consumption.
 Our resource calculator provides some support.
-To reach the sustainable volume of eight tons per person and year in the long run, a massive dematerialisation of the economy will be necessary.
+To reach the sustainable volume of a climate-neutral and resource light society in the long run, a massive dematerialisation of the economy will be necessary.
 Products will need to be lighter on resources and be used in a smarter way.
 Often this is a question of product design.
 This is why we look how the design process can be adjusted to lead to sustainable use.

 Political support and the spreading of information is key to reducing resource demand.
 As part of the German Sustainabilty Strategy, the German federal government is aiming to double resource productivity between 1994 and 2020.
 The German resource efficiency program (ProgRess) is supposed to take indirect resource expenditures from imports as well as primary extraction – utilized or not (e.g. the overburden from brown coal mining) – into account.
 We have worked on proposals on how to do so.